 A route map of the Kilimanjaro trek

-Drive from Hotel Leopard to Machame Gate, and trek to Machame Camp
+Drive from Hotel Leopard to Machame Gate.
+Trek to Machame Camp

 The drive from Moshi to the Machame Gate takes about an hour.
-The journey passes through the village of Machame which is located on the lower slopes of Mount Kilimanjaro.
+The process for permits takes about an hour for a group of 15 trekkers.

 Trek from Machame Camp to Shira 2 Camp